Factory Orders Decline in August as Manufacturing Woes Deepen

 The deepening contraction in manufacturing is weighing on employment.

 Recent S&P Global data showed the steepest decline in factory staffing in 14 years, outside of pandemic-related disruptions.
 The trend was confirmed by ISM figures, with its employment index falling to 43.9 in September, a two-point drop from August.
 These numbers suggest manufacturers are increasingly reducing headcount in response to weaker demand.
 Further, the latest government jobs report, released on Oct.
-4, showed that the manufacturing shed 7,000 jobs in September, bringing the two-month loss to 34,000.
+4, showed that the manufacturing sector shed 7,000 jobs in September, bringing the two-month loss to 34,000.

 One can see strong gains across higher paying sectors with the notable exception of manufacturing,” Joseph Brusuelas, chief economist at consulting firm RSM US LLC, said in a post on X, commenting on the jobs report, which showed the majority of other sectors posting gains.